precisely/app/README.md

 - Let's not introduce Redux into this unless we absolutely have to.
 - Embrace Tailwind for styling.
 - Do not break dark mode.
 Do not break the app for common screen sizes.

+## Tests

+- Jest is the test runner.
+- [React Testing Library](https://github.com/testing-library/react-testing-library) is the React testing renderer.
+- An attempt was made to use [Mock Service Worker](https://github.com/mswjs/msw), but as of 2020-09, its TypeScript wrappers did not support adjusting response headers, which made JSW authentication impossible to emulate.
+Consequently, `fetch` mocks use Jest facilities.

 ## Deployment

 The app is currently deployed in Heroku using [`serve`](https://github.com/vercel/serve).
 A Heroku environment requires: